 ‘Let yourself be silently drawn by the strange pull of what you really love.
 It will not lead you astray.’ -Rumi

-When I arrived in Bali in early January 2017, I planned to spend five weeks exploring the island of the gods.
-Little did I know, but my experiences in Bali would change the course of the next year of my life, inspiring a last-minute decision to cancel my return ticket back to California.
+When I arrived in Bali in early January 2017, I had no idea that my experiences on the island of the gods would change the course of the next year of my life, inspiring a last-minute decision to cancel my return ticket back to California.

 Arriving in Bali in early January, I was ready for some rest and relaxation.
 I hadn’t spent more than four nights in the same bed since September.
 More typically, I was switching locations every other day.
 The non-glamorous side of backpacking in Southeast Asia (the kind you don’t see on Instagram) included a lot of cramped, dirty hostels, transportation delays, and way more white bread, white rice and fried food than I ever wanted to eat again, ever.
 Oh, and did I mention the squat toilets?

 Was I getting jaded?
 Not really.
 But I was seeing the flaws in my see-all-the-sights and hit-every-highlight travel strategy, especially with an itinerary that covered entire countries in seven to 21 days.
 At some point, traveling the world had stopped feeling like a vacation and was starting to feel like my life, which meant I needed to adjust my approach a little bit.

 Luckily, Bali was the perfect place to slow down and indulge in some restorative yoga and healthy food.
 I immediately headed to Ubud, Bali’s acknowledged yoga capital made famous by Elizabeth Gilbert’s novel, Eat Pray Love.
 Ubud was exactly what I needed… I ate salads, drank smoothies, chilled by the pool and got my stretch on at The Yoga Barn for seven days straight.